You are here

 Colbert (Hemings) Family

 Betty Brown, the second daughter of Elizabeth Hemings, had eight children, six of whom used the surname Colbert; their father has not been identified.
-Her son Burwell Colbert was Jefferson’s valued manservant in his retirement years, as well as Monticello butler; he was also a painter and glazier.
+Her son Burwell Colbert was Jefferson’s valued enslaved manservant in his retirement years as well as Monticello butler; he was also a painter and glazier.
 The descendants of his daughter Nancy Colbert Scott preserve an oral history of their ancestors that presents a striking portrait of the evils of slavery.

-Betty Brown’s daughter Melinda Colbert married John Freeman, Jefferson’s dining-room servant at the White House; they raised a family in freedom in Washington, DC, and were active in antislavery activities there.
+Betty Brown’s daughter Melinda Colbert married John Freeman, Jefferson’s dining-room servant at the President's House; they raised a family in freedom in Washington, DC, and were active in antislavery activities there.
 Two of their grandsons distinguished themselves in the Union army in the Civil War.
 Melinda’s brother Robert Colbert was sold by Jefferson in 1820 and subsequently ran away; he was described in an advertisement as being “shrewd and intelligent” and having “somewhat” the appearance of an Indian.
 His fate is not known.